 You laugh, cry, and feel for a character while in front of a 4-sided screen in front of you… How more magical can that be?
 You come out of the movie house jaw-dropped in amazement, or pondering about the film’s message, or reacting to what the story has brought upon you.

 Film is a combination of art and science.
 You have a story.
 You shoot using your combined artistic pursuits and technical knowledge.
 You know your story by heart.
 You have a vision in mind.
-And at the same time, you know your film stocks, your tapes, your camera, your lighting, grip, and post-production equipment, and the list goes on for all the production requirements of the film.
+At the same time, you know your film footage, your camera, your lighting, grip, and post-production equipment, and the list goes on for all the production requirements of the film.

 Film as a combination of art and science — does it really end there?
 At times, it’s solely a combination of the two.
 But depending on the intention/s for the film, it has another important aspect that is most likely present in a filmmaking endeavor: the business side of film production.
 Film becomes a combination of art, science, and business.

 How much does a small-budget short film project cost?
 It depends.
 If it’s a very minimalist production that is meant for showcasing in Youtube, you can settle for a consumer-type handycam while filming docu-style without much rentals for lighting equipment, then readily edit it in your computer.
 You convert it to a compatible format for internet streaming and you’re ready to go.
 But how about if you have a story requiring great production value that you really have to art direct your scenes, block delicate scenes, find a suiting location, rent lighting and grip equipment, provide visual and sound effects during post-production, and require a number of people to collaborate with you?
 How about if your film is intended not just for internet streaming, but also for exhibition in film festivals, art house events, TV, or film theaters?
 Now, a consumer-type handycam, low-end video editing software, and a one-person team wouldn’t be a very good idea then.